TheTransferTest.com is committed to ensuring that your privacy is protected and we will never sell any of your private data to a third party.

 The personal data we collect from you directly can include your name, email address, mobile/landline telephone number and address when you fill out our website’s shop checkout form to purchase any of our products.

 Also any additional information you give us when you contact us for help with your order.

-Payment of all orders are processed by PayPal.
-We do not receive or store any credit/debit card or additional data that you may provide to PayPal in order to make payment and complete checkout.
+Payment for orders are processed securely by Stripe and PayPal.
+We do not receive or store any credit/debit card details that you provide during checkout.